JLSM02/Quantum-Computing-Portfolio/README.md

 * **QPE (Quantum Phase Estimation) 🌀:** A fundamental quantum algorithm that extracts the phase introduced by a unitary operator using controlled gates and the Inverse Quantum Fourier Transform (IQFT).

-* **VQE (Variational Quantum Eigensolver) Implementation 🔬:** A hybrid quantum-classical algorithm for approximating ground states of quantum systems (work in progress).
+* **VQE (Variational Quantum Eigensolver) Implementation 🔬:** A hybrid quantum-classical algorithm for approximating ground states of quantum systems.

 📌 More algorithms and quantum experiments will be added in the future.
 Contributions and suggestions are welcome! 🚀